naev/naev/docs/lore/content/index.md

 hidetitle: true
 ---

-Welcome to the Naevpedia.
+Welcome to the **Naevpedia**.
 Here you will find all the latest information about Naev directly extracted from the game files.

 Please note that all the game information is available here and may spoil your Naev experience.
 To avoid the heavy spoilers, they are disabled by default, and you have to enable them with the top-right checkbox.